gshipley/summitlab14/Chapters/08-Managing_applications.md

 ##**Adding a custom domain to an application using the management console**

 The OpenShift management console allows you to configure a custom domain for your application without using the command-line tools.
 Point your browser to *broker.hosts.example.com* and authenticate.
-After you have authenticated to the management console, click on the *Applications* tab at the top of the screen.
+After you have authenticated to the management console, click on the *Applications* tab at the top of the screen, and then click on *firstphp*.

 You should see the *firstphp* application listed: